All the Things to do at Midtown Global Market

 Like the food scene inside the market, you can find arts, crafts and goods sourced directly from the hands of artisans from multiple different countries.
 Dar Medina carries traditionally crafted Moroccan home goods, rugs, textile and leather goods.
 You will find East African clothing, jewelry and accessories at Zahra Fashion, Tibet Arts & Gifts introduces shoppers to art pieces from the Himalayas, and the Art Shoppe is a collective of local Minnesota artists that make a variety of creations.
 There are also two food markets inside.
 You can find high quality groceries – like sauces, grains and spices – from East Africa and the Middle East at Oasis Market & Deli, or you could order a sandwich or kabob from their deli.
 And at the Produce Exchange, you can shop farmer’s market style for natural and organic groceries, seasonal produce specialties, refreshments and fruits and veggies sourced both locally and globally.

-3. Get your brows done
+3. Get your hair done

 4. Grab an ethical cup of coffee